ianjauslin-rutgers/leanblueprint-extract/README.md

   line blueprint code.

-* `-O <output_dir>` or `--outdir <output_dir>`: specify a directory to which the output is to be written.
-The tool will generate one output file per input file.
+* `-O <output_dir>` or `--outdir <output_dir>`: specify a directory to which the output is to be written. `extract_blueprint` will generate one output file per input file.
 If run with the `-B` option, the `.lean` extension is replaced with `.tex`.
-Otherwise, the output file name is the same as the input file name.
-  `<output_dir>` must exist.
+Otherwise, the output file name is the same as the input file name.  `<output_dir>` must exist.

 * `-B` or `--blueprint`: print the extracted blueprint file (this is the default).